Episode 82 of Landscape Digital Show reveals how to do content marketing right by making it a standard business practice.

 How to Make Content Marketing a Practice

-Let’s take a step back to clarify what content really is because I’ve come to learn that many people think it’s exclusively social media and websites, when in fact is far more than that.
+Let’s take a step back to clarify what content really is because I’ve come to learn that many people think it’s exclusively social media and websites, when in fact it is far more than that.

 Content is media that can be consumed in many different formats, including text, audio, and visual, such as podcasts, videos, and images.
 And content does not have to be digital.
 It can include hardcover books, postcards, the wrapper or graphics on a truck or landscaping trailer, or a business card with a message scribbled on it.